armory/docs/content/en/docs/armory-agent/agent-vault.md

 * The following requires [Vault Injector Sidecar](https://www.vaultproject.io/docs/platform/k8s/injector/installation) to be installed and running

 Agent is able to pickup changes in the configuration file, and start managing any new accounts it finds.
-That makes it possible to use a sidecar for onboarding and offboarding dynamic accounts, instead of a static `ConfigMap`.
+That makes it possible to use a sidecar for adding and removing accounts dynamically instead of having static `ConfigMap`.
 The current guide presents one example using vault.

 ```
 vault kv put secret/kubernetes account01=@kubeconfig.yaml